danielwestermann/ThePostgreSQLGame/Readme.md

 ### Level 0 -> Level 1

-The password for the postgres superuser is the size of PGDATA in human readable format in megabyte.
+The password for the postgres superuser is the last line of the postgresql.conf file

 ### Level 1 -> Level 2